carbon-language/carbon-lang/llvm/docs/WritingAnLLVMPass.rst

   virtual bool doFinalization(CallGraph &CG);

-The ``doFinalization`` method is an infrequently used method that is called when the pass framework has finished calling :ref:`runOnFunction
+The ``doFinalization`` method is an infrequently used method that is called when the pass framework has finished calling :ref:`runOnSCC
-<writing-an-llvm-pass-runOnFunction>` for every function in the program being
+<writing-an-llvm-pass-runOnSCC>` for every SCC in the program being compiled.
-compiled.

 .. _writing-an-llvm-pass-FunctionPass: